Botfuel/botfuel-dialog/CONCEPTS.md

 (see https://app.botfuel.io for more details about the web service and the entities supported)
 - Corpus based extractors, for user defined named entities (useful if you plan to integrate industry specific knowledge to your bot)

-See the sample bots on [Github](https://github.com/Botfuel) for examples of corpus based extractors.
+See the [sample bots] (https://github.com/Botfuel/bot-sdk2/blob/master/SAMPLES.txt) for examples of corpus based extractors.

 An extracted entity comes with the following details:
 ```javascript